 - Qualified distributions are tax-free

-Since all contributions are made with pre-tax dollars, this lowers your taxable income for the year which can greatly impact your tax bill.
+Since all contributions are made with pre-tax dollars, this strategy can lower your taxable income for the year.
 There isn’t another type of savings vehicle quite like this.
-With tax benefits from start to finish, it’s a great tool to add to your retirement savings plan.
+With tax benefits from start to finish, it’s a strategic tool to add to your retirement savings plan.

 With HSAs, it‘s important to know the type of expenses that are considered qualified.
-Things like prescriptions, vision care, dental needs, surgeries, nursing home care, and more are considered qualified.
-However, insurance premiums are not a qualified expense.
+While Medicare Part A, C and D can be covered by your HSA, Medigap insurance premiums are not qualified.
 Should you use HSA funds for a non-qualified expense, the IRS will issue a 20% penalty and you will be responsible for income taxes on the total distribution amount.

 To contribute to an HSA, you must first be enrolled in a high deductible health plan.
 This type of health plan increases the deductible and out-of-pocket expenses before insurance benefits kick in.
 While out-of-pocket expenses could be higher, for healthy people the benefits often outweigh the costs.

-Another key benefit of this account is funds roll over year-to-year, making it a great long-term savings vehicle.
+Another potential benefit of this account is your funds can roll over year-to-year, making it a great long-term savings vehicle.
+Most HSA plan providers offer options to invest HSA savings in mutual funds and other investment vehicles, but you may have to look for that option.
 By using your HSA for long-term savings, you can prioritize health expenses while building your nest egg.

-The 2020 contribution limits are $3,500 for self-only coverage and $7,100 for family coverage.
+For 2025 contribution limits are $4,300 for self-only coverage and $8,550 for family coverage.
 If you do qualify for an HSA, start making regular contributions.
 This will help amplify and prioritize your healthcare saving venture.

 Why Planning for Healthcare Costs in Retirement Matters

-Healthcare costs can be enormous.
-It ‘s important to be prepared for those costs when they come.
+Healthcare costs can have a big impact on your wallet.
+It‘s important to be prepared for those costs when they come.
 By creating a strong savings plan alongside an income plan for retirement, you’ll be better able to allocate expenses for future medical care.

 Healthcare costs in America have trended up for decades and don’t appear to be changing anytime soon.
 To live out your dreams and retirement goals, you must be prepared to prioritize your health and proper healthcare planning can do just that.

 Abacus loves exploring financial plans from a comprehensive perspective.
 A big part of your retirement budget will be medical costs and we want you to be ready.
-Schedule a time to talk with an advisor today, and expand what’s possible with your money.
+Schedule a time to talk with an advisor today, to learn how we can help.